An Introduction to Gulp.js - SitePoint

 JavaScript Task

 Too easy for you?
-Let’s process all our JavaScript files by building a basic module bundler.
+Let’s process JavaScript files by building a basic module bundler.
 It will:

-- ensure dependencies are loaded first using the gulp-deporder plug-in.
-This analyses comments at the top of each script to ensure correct ordering e.g.
+- Ensure dependencies are loaded first using the gulp-deporder plugin.
+This analyses comments at the top of each script to ensure correct ordering — such as

 // requires: defaults.js lib.js.

-- concatenate all script files into a single
+- Concatenate all script files into a single

-main.jsfile using gulp-concat, and
+main.jsfile using gulp-concat.

-- remove all
+- Remove all

 consoleand

-debuggingstatements with gulp-strip-debug and minimize code with gulp-uglify.
-This step will only occur when running in production mode.
+debuggingstatements with gulp-strip-debug when running in development mode.

+- Append a source map when running in development mode with gulp-sourcemaps.

-Install the plug-ins:
+Install the plugin modules:

-npm install gulp-deporder gulp-concat gulp-strip-debug gulp-uglify --save-dev
+npm install gulp-deporder gulp-concat gulp-strip-debug gulp-terser gulp-sourcemaps --save-dev

-Reference them at the top of
+Then load them them at the top of

 gulpfile.js:

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!